lahpublishing/lahpublishing.github.com/Sommer_1943.md

 <img src="./assets/Sommer Book cover.png" id="detail" class="center"/>
 <iframe width="360" height="215" src="https://www.https://youtube.com/watch?v=gyzNpNVAtSA&t=32s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" class="center" allowfullscreen></iframe>
 <p><b>Sommer 1943 – SS Panzer Division Totenkopf</b></p>
-<p>'Das Reich Tiger Commander' This is a reprint of a 1943 obscure book, ‘Sommer 1943’, which focused on the campaigns of Kursk and the Mius for the men of the Totenkopf Division.
+<p>'Sommer 1943' is a reprint of a 1943 obscure book, ‘Sommer 1943’, which focused on the campaigns of Kursk and the Mius for the men of the Totenkopf Division.
   The book was written by the war correspondents that accompanied the men of Totenkopf in those days and it has a ‘being there’ feel to the text.</p>
 <p>The book is bi-lingual, English and German languages, and comes with a Foreword from Werner Volkner who was with them during that time frame.</p>
 <p>Loyalty and Honour Publishing are confident that this book will make a great and interesting addition to your book shelf.</p>